Thomas J. Michie: Federal judicial service

 Michie was nominated by President John F. Kennedy on May 11, 1961, to a seat on the United States District Court for the Western District of Virginia vacated by Judge Roby C. Thompson.
 He was confirmed by the United States Senate on June 27, 1961, and received his commission on June 30, 1961.
-On November 6, 1967, the President certified Michie involuntarily as disabled in accordance with the act of September 2, 1957, 71 Stat.
+On November 6, 1967, President Lyndon B. Johnson certified Michie involuntarily as disabled in accordance with the act of September 2, 1957, 71 Stat.
 586, which entitled the president to appoint an additional judge for the court and provided that no successor to the judge certified as disabled be appointed.
 Hiram Emory Widener Jr. was appointed to the additional judgeship.
 Michie remained in active status and continued to render a reduced level of service.
 His service terminated on April 9, 1973, due to his death.
 Due to the provisions of 71 Stat.
 586, Michie's seat was abolished upon his death.